mvsujith/virtual-lab/Trade.md

-Nubra Product Intern — Submission

-Hi Nubra Team,
+Hi Team,

-I explored Nubra (nubra.io) and built a working demo that helps traders simulate a multi‑monitor workspace in the browser.
+I built a working demo that helps traders simulate a multi‑monitor workspace in the browser.
 This submission includes:
-- UI/UX suggestions specific to Nubra’s website & terminal
+- UI/UX suggestions specific to Trading website & terminal
 - A concise competitor analysis (backtesting and algo platforms)
 - A bridge feature proposal to help manual traders adopt algorithmic trading
 - Wireframes and flows for the proposed feature and the multi‑screen workspace